Social Media Animal Cruelty Coalition (SMACC)

 What is the plan for stopping this suffering?

-As mentioned above, the best way to help stop animal suffering is to support animal welfare organisations working on ending animal suffering and by taking the steps outlined in the how to help section.
+The best way to help stop animal suffering is to support animal welfare organisations working on ending animal suffering and by taking the steps outlined in the how to help section.